BANKING & FINANCE

 Notable achievements: Hertz is chairman of Camp Twin Lakes, a facility he founded in 1989 for chronically ill and disadvantaged children.
 He also helped engineer the merger of Scottish Rite and Egleston pediatric hospitals to establish Children’s Healthcare of Atlanta, now one of the largest pediatric healthcare systems in the country.

-As president of RaceTrac Petroleum, Natalie Morhous is a third-generation leader in an 85-year-old family-owned business.
-Founded in 1934 by Morhous’s grandfather Carl Borch Sr., RaceTrac Petroleum owns and operates more than 780 retail fuel and convenience stores in 12 states under the RaceTrac and RaceWay brands.
+As president of RaceTrac, Natalie Morhous is a third-generation leader in an 89-year-old family-owned business.
+Founded in 1934 by Morhous’s grandfather Carl Borch Sr., RaceTrac is one of the largest family-owned and operated convenience-and-fuel retail businesses in the South.
 Morhous joined the company in 2012, serving in a variety of roles including vice president of energy dispatch before becoming president in 2019.
-Previously she worked as a strategy and management consultant in Washington, D.C.
+Previously, she worked as a strategy and management consultant in Washington, D.C.

 Education: Connecticut College, Wharton School of the University of Pennsylvania (MBA)